Maryam Amid

 Maryam Amid-Semnani (مریم عمید سمنانی), also known by her honorific title Mozayyen ol-Saltaneh, was an Iranian intellectual and journalist active during the early 20th century.
 In Iran, she is remembered for founding Shokufeh, an influential women's magazine.
 She also established the Iranian Women's Society, which reportedly had 5,000 members at the peak of its popularity.

 Early life

 Amid-Semnani was born in Semnan, in north-central Iran, during the Qajar era.
 She was the third daughter of Mir Seyed Razi Semnani (also known as Reyis Al-Atabeh) and Mirza Ibrahim Amid al-Saltanah.
-Her father was a doctor to the Shah of Persia, Naser al-Din Shah Qajar, and the first representative of Semnan and Shahrud in the National Assembly.
+Her father was a doctor to Naser al-Din Shah Qajar, and the first representative of Semnan and Shahrud in the National Assembly.
 She received her primary education from her father, and later studied French and Photography.

 Her family arranged for her to be married to the Hosseini Prince Mirza Emad al-Saltanah Salvar when she was 16.
 She was fiercely opposed to the marriage and managed to obtain a divorce after one year of marriage.
-Seven years later, she married an intellectual named Qawamul Hakmah.
+Seven years later, she married an intellectual named Qavam ol-Hakmah.
 They had two children.
-After seven years of marriage, Qawamul died, leaving Amid-Semnani to raise their children by herself.
+After seven years of marriage, Qavam died, leaving Amid-Semnani to raise their children by herself.